 Oh, boy.
-After the travesty that was the sixth season of Tales from the Crypt, you could only hope that things wouldn’t get worse.
+After the travesty that was the mediocre sixth season of Tales from the Crypt, you could only hope that things wouldn’t get worse.
 Unfortunately, the seventh and final season of the beloved HBO anthology show hits an entirely new low you never could have imagined.

-The fourth episode of the season is another dud, but the fifth one, “Horror in the Night,” is a fantastic, trippy episode that feels unlike any other.
-After a successful robbery, jewel thief Nick betrays his partner by shooting him and keeping all the jewels for himself, but not before his partner gets a shot in as well.
-Nick isn’t too badly injured from the gunshot, so he decides to hide out in a little hotel he comes across.
-It’s here that Nick begins to lose it.
-Hallucinations due to blood loss begin to occur, and it seems that his ex-partner may be catching up to him, too.
-The hallucination sequences in this episode are really what make it stand out.
-It’s not a great episode, but it does have some cool visuals, is a bit creepy, and features a solid ending.
+The fourth episode of the season is another dud, but the fifth one, “Horror in the Night,” is a fantastic, trippy episode that feels unlike any other in the entire series.
+After a successful robbery, jewel thief Nick betrays his partner by shooting him and keeping all the jewels for himself, but not before his partner lands a non-fatal gunshot on him, as well.
+Nick isn’t too badly injured from the wound, and decides to hide out in the first seemingly ordinary hotel he comes across.
+And while he initially believes he’s escaped and won, it’s here that Nick begins to lose his mind.
+We watch Nick encounter horrifying hallucinations here, and it seems as though his ex-partner may be catching up to him, too.
+The stellar hallucination sequences in this episode really what make it stand out, and while it isn’t a great episode in all, it offers some cool, creepy visuals and features a solid ending.

-So there you have it, my final post reflecting on Tales from the Crypt.
-It’s too bad that the series ended on such a low note, with the final season getting a 2 out of 5 from me.
-Still, as a whole, the series is quite remarkable and has plenty of amazing episodes that hit on multiple fronts including comedy, horror, and suspense.
+final post (see below) reflecting on HBO’s Tales from the Crypt.
+It’s too bad that the series ended on such a low note, with the final season getting a 1.5 out of 5 from me.
+Still, as a whole, the series is quite remarkable and has plenty of amazing episodes that hit on multiple fronts, including comedy, horror, and suspense.
 Barring the last couple seasons, I seriously cannot recommend this show enough.

 — Michael Lane, Film Blogger

 Handy links to my other retrospectives on HBO’s Tales from the Crypt: